mayerrobert/jmurmel/lambda/README.md

-Or see `JSR223Test.java` for an example on how to use JMurmel through the [Java Scripting API](https://docs.oracle.com/javase/8/docs/technotes/guides/scripting/prog_guide/about.html) (setting/ accessing Java objects from Murmel code is not supported yet.)
+Or see `JSR223Test.java` for an example on how to use JMurmel through the [Java Scripting API](https://docs.oracle.com/javase/8/docs/technotes/guides/scripting/prog_guide/about.html) (setting/ accessing Java objects via JSR223 from Murmel code is not supported yet.)

 ## Examples
 write, string-format